What Are Engine Hours on a Boat?

 Boats that are 15-20 years old should be approached with a little more caution, even if their engine hours are within the reasonable range.
 Well-maintained engines have an average lifespan of about 1500-2000 hours.

-How Boat Hours Affect Its Value
+How do Boat Hours Affect its value?

 Boats are designed for different purposes and usage.
 Some owners use their boats frequently for long-distance cruising or fishing trips, while others keep them docked for most of the year.
 As a result, the wear and tear on different engines can vary significantly depending on how often they have been used.